Hero Project

-Marvel's Hero Project is a documentary streaming television series by Marvel New Media for Disney+ streamed from November 12, 2019.
+Marvel's Hero Project is an American documentary television series by Marvel New Media for Disney+ streamed from November 12, 2019.
+The series was removed from Disney+ on May 26, 2023.

 Premise

-The series will follow the young heroes who are making remarkable and positive change across communities by dedicating their lives in selfless acts of bravery and kindness.
+The series follows the young heroes who are making remarkable and positive change across communities by dedicating their lives in selfless acts of bravery and kindness.
 Every kid who features in the show will have their own Marvel comic.

 Episodes

 Development

 The series is announced as one of the two documentaries by Marvel for Disney+ on April 10, 2019.
 The editors at Marvel Comics found some innovative ways to include these kids as superheroes and to surprise them by revealing they are immortalised in Marvel Comics.

 Release

 The first episode of the series launched on November 12, 2019, as one of the first titles for Disney+ with a new episode on every Friday.
 The series has 20 episodes in total.

 Promotion

 At D23 Expo the series conducted a panel and explained about the series and revealed the release plan.
 On October 1, 2019, the first full trailer was released by Disney+.
 At New York Comic Con in early October, the first episode was screen by Marvel featuring Jordan Reeves, creator of Project Unicorn.
 Later on the day an exclusive clip was released online from the first episode.